 Additional Disability Benefits for Canadians

-When you reach the age of 65, your CPP disability payment will be immediately changed to a CPP retirement pension.
+It’s important to note that when you reach the age of 65, your CPP disability payment will automatically transition to a CPP retirement pension.

-Nevertheless, if you are between 60 and 65 and unable to work for health reasons, you may be eligible to receive a disability pension.
+However, if you’re between the ages of 60 and 65 and unable to work due to health reasons, you might still qualify for a disability pension.